This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a pan, boil the mirin and sake for 3 minutes.
+• Make the Marinade: In a pot, boil the mirin and sake for 3 minutes.
+Add the cane sugar and miso and cook a few more minutes without boiling.
+Cool completely.

 Kitchen Cam